 One shared journey is moving us forward at Bristol-Myers Squibb.
 Around the world, we are passionate about making an impact on the lives of patients with serious disease.
 Empowered to apply our individual talents and ideas so that we can learn and grow together.
 Driven to make a difference, from innovative research to hands-on community support.
 Bristol-Myers Squibb recognizes the importance of balance and flexibility in our work environment.
 We offer a wide variety of competitive benefits, services and programs that provide our employees the resources to pursue their goals, both at work and in their personal lives.

-- As a Discovery Working Group representative, the individual will develop early safety assessment evaluations and early hypotheses about mechanisms of toxicity, ensure appropriate toxicology studies and liability screens are performed to support nomination of drug candidates for further development.
+• As a Discovery Working Group representative, develop early safety assessment, ensure appropriate toxicology studies and liability screens are performed to support nomination of drug candidates for further development.

 This position will require broad-based knowledge of toxicology, with emphasis on investigating molecular mechanisms of toxicity.
-A Ph.D. in toxicology or other appropriate field is required, and postdoctoral experience is preferred.
-This is an entry level or early career position, and no experience in the pharmaceutical industry is required.
+A Ph.D. in toxicology is required, and postdoctoral experience is preferred, along with evidence of a strong publication record.
+This is an early career position, and at least 2 years of experience in the pharmaceutical industry is desirable, but not required.
+Equivalent years of experience in an academic or other laboratory setting is acceptable.
 The candidate should possess strong skill sets related design and implementation of investigative toxicology studies and use of models to support in vivo, ex vivo and in vitro mechanistic translational toxicology studies, with a particular emphasis on comparative biology.
-The candidate should also have demonstrable competency in directing exploratory toxicology studies that support de-risking of innovative drug targets and modalities and non-clinical compound candidate selection.
 The individual should have a creative mindset and interest in developing strategies and directing innovative approaches to measure target modulation in (normal tissues) including genetic and pharmacological validation tools.
-Experience in leveraging and integrating gene expression and genomics data as well as cellular approaches to identify and advance programs is desired.
-A related expertise is demonstrable capability in innovative techniques emerging from organotypic, in vitro systems and genetic modification.
-Experience with gene manipulation editing (RNAi, CRISPR) or image analysis is a plus.
+Expertise in comparative immune modulation (animals and human) and a keen interest in understanding adverse effects derived from modulation of the immune surveillance pathways and understanding regulation of innate and acquired immunity in normal tissues is desirable.